 The Company measures employee and director stock-based compensation expense for all stock-based awards based on their grant date fair value using the Black-Scholes option-pricing model.
 For stock-based awards with service conditions only, stock-based compensation expense is recognized over the requisite service period using the straight-line method.
-For awards with performance conditions, the Company evaluates the probability of achieving performance conditions at each reporting date.
-The Company begins to recognize stock-based compensation expense using an accelerated attribution method when it is deemed probable that the performance condition will be met.
 Forfeitures are recognized as they occur.